Deformations of pseudocharacters and Mazur's finiteness condition: Introduction

 \subsection{What we actually do}

 Let us explain the proof of \Cref{intro_main}.
 We first prove \Cref{intro_main} for finitely generated free profinite groups $\Gamma$.
 We show that the map between deformation rings $R^{\ps}_{\Thetabar} \rightarrow R^{\square}_{\rhobar}$, induced by mapping a deformation of $\rhobar$ to its $G$-pseudocharacter, is injective.
 This key step is carried out in \Cref{sec_free}.
 Its proof uses the fact that one may describe the moduli space of $G$-pseudocharacters of a discrete finitely generated free group $F$ as a GIT-quotient of a moduli space of representations of $F$ into $G$.
 We show that if $\Gamma$ is the profinite completion of $F$ then the rings $R^{\ps}_{\Thetabar}$ and $R^{\square}_{\rhobar}$ are naturally isomorphic to completions of the local rings at points $\Theta|_F$ and $\rhobar|_F$ in the respective moduli spaces.
 The assertion about injectivity boils down to commutative algebra, which is carried out in \Cref{sec_GIT}.
-We note that if we drop the assumption that $\Gamma$ is a free profinite group then it is not known whether $R^{\ps}_{\Thetabar}\rightarrow R^{\square}_{\rhobar}$ is injective, even when $G=\GL_n$, see \cite[Remark 1.25]{che_durham}.
+We note that if we drop the assumption that $\Gamma$ is a free profinite group then it is not known\footnote{Carl Wang-Erickson has pointed out to us that Jinyue Luo \cite{jinyue} has constructed an example, where the map fails to be injective.} whether $R^{\ps}_{\Thetabar}\rightarrow R^{\square}_{\rhobar}$ is injective, even when $G=\GL_n$, see \cite[Remark 1.25]{che_durham}.

 It is easy to see that the universal deformation $\rho^{\univ}: \Gamma\rightarrow G(R^{\square}_{\rhobar})$ factors through $Q$ and the injectivity of the map $R^{\ps}_{\Thetabar} \rightarrow R^{\square}_{\rhobar}$ implies \Cref{intro_main} for finitely generated free profinite groups $\Gamma$.
 From this one may deduce \Cref{intro_main} for all finitely generated profinite groups $\Gamma$.